-links (in Blue ) to NHS help areas
+page has links (in Blue ) to NHS help areas

-1. how to call for
+call for help

-Getting help in
+help in an emergency

 999 has been the emergency

-number in the UK
+services number in the UK

 for many years but you can now also call 112 to get help.